 My company (HighCom) only provides concealed armed security (CCW), which means it only functions as a reactive tool.
-And though there are some who fear that this might cause the officer in question to over-depend on their strong reactive capabilities and not do a good job at proactive prevention, I have yet to see such a thing in my fifteen years of work in the security industry.
+And though there are some who fear that this might cause the officer in question to over-depend on their strong reactive capabilities and not do a good job at proactive prevention, I have yet to see such a thing in my eighteen years of work in the security industry.

 An officer with a concealed weapon can do just as good a job as an unarmed one in preventive security, access control, customer services and all the rest of it.
 It’s just that he/she also has an extra tool when it comes to emergency reactive measures.
 This is why I am generally in favor of it, though I will never discount or dismiss the overwhelming majority of security that is unarmed.

 Lastly, another common question that comes up is whether community members or congregant volunteers can also provide certain guard duties.
-The answer to this is an obvious yes, but it comes with a few caveats.
+The answer to this is an obvious Yes, but it comes with a few caveats.
 Community/congruent volunteers can indeed be good, motivated, and sometimes even experienced and well-trained protectors.
 And I’ve had the privilege of training and/or working alongside many excellent volunteers.
 But since this depends on volunteering rather than on professionally accountable, licensed, paid security providers, it can be difficult to put together a solid, consistent, ongoing security program around it.